wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 3.6.4 =

+* Support for greek (and others) characters without the entity encoding
+* Fixed a debug notice in the widget code
+* Added gender on import
+* Added support for the constant NEWSLETTER_LOG_DIR in wp-config.php to define the loggin folder
+* Fixed the domain removal on subscription steps messages

 = 3.6.3 =

-* fixed the feed by mail test function
+* Fixed the feed by mail test function

 = 3.6.2 =